PeacefulScience/peacefulscience.org/content/articles/examining-yec-claims-tonto-group-cambrian-2.md

 [^11]: Baumgardner 2018a; 2018b.
 [^12]: Tim Helbe (personal communication) points out that among the problems are: 1. the fact that Baumgardner’s estimate of the sediment to be accounted for is less than half that of most recent estimates and 2. it does not account for the compaction of the sediments and this also sharply increases the amount of sediment to be accounted for.
 The model seems to include key arbitrary parameters.
 It includes a number of sub-models with no explanation for how parameters were chosen.
 He doesn’t demonstrate the impact of changing the values as is typically done in defending of models.

-If we use some of the measured thicknesses provided by Middleton and Elliott[^13] and estimate the duration for Tonto deposition reported by Snelling (Figure 1), we can determine the average sedimentation rates predicted by Snelling’s model.
+If we use some of the measured thicknesses provided by Middleton and Elliott[^13] and estimate the duration for Tonto deposition reported by Snelling (**Figure 1**), we can determine the average sedimentation rates predicted by Snelling’s model.
 The Tapeats Sandstone would have averaged approximately 9-30 m/day (28-100 ft/day).
 When we include the Bright Angel and Muav formations, the average increases a bit to 11-34 m/day (36-111 ft/day).
 These are enormous rates of deposition.
 These rates can actually be expressed as averaging 0.5 to 1.4 m/hour (1.5-4.6 ft/hour)!
 This proposal is that a lot of sediment was deposited in a hurry.
 What if the sedimentation wasn’t continuous over the predicted time?
 That would mean the rates were even faster when the deposition was active!

 [^13]: Middleton and Elliott 1990.

 In order to get the sediment moving, Snelling proposes that flow rates “ranged from 1.5 m/sec in the lower parts to 1 m/sec in cross-bedded units”.[^14] Such rates sustained over a broad area would have meant enormous discharge rates.
 Discharge rates and depositional rates like these are vastly beyond normal rates, but we do have exceptional examples where such flow and depositional rates occurred.
 These provide us examples of what to expect if processes were much bigger than what we see in the present.
 Let’s briefly look at examples.

 [^14]: Snelling 2021b.

+{{% image `/img/2024/07/tonto2/Fig_1_geologic_column.png` `aside-xl-wide` /%}}

 *Figure 1.* Comparison for interpretations of the geologic column by leading flood geology advocates.
 This does not include any time for initial erosion.
 Snelling (2023) proposes a “prolonged period (days or more) in which there was a significant amount of continental-scale erosion to bevel the Precambrian (pre-Flood) land surface to produce the Great Unconformity”.